idearibosome/tf-perceptual-eusr/train/README.md

 # Training 4PP-EUSR
-※ Please note that the implementation of training code for public is currently in progress.

 This tutorial demonstrates how to train a 4PP-EUSR model with the codes of this repository.
 Briefly, there are three training phases to get a 4PP-EUSR model as follows:
 - Pre-training the EUSR model